 Middletune is thought to be Milton Regis, which lies to the north of Sittingbourne, and is now part of that town.
 Milton was apparently a significant Saxon site.
 It is said that Queen Seaxburgh of Kent became a nun at the abbey she founded at MIlton, becoming St Seaxburgh, and that her son became king there in 680.

 The earliest reference that I found for this being the site for the Vikings that came to north Kent is in Edward Hasted’s 1797 writings on the history of Kent.
 The location is just east of Kelmsley, to the west of Milton creek, and close to the evocatively named Saxon Shore Way.
 It has been suggested that Castle Rough would have been a man-made island.
 Evidence from limited examination by Sittingbourne and Swale Archaeological Research Group indicated that the lowest parts of the mound contained 13th-14th century pottery, and therefore must have been built after the time of King Alfred.
 Although this does not rule out this site, because a more extensive examination may have produced more evidence, it does cast doubt upon this being the site of the Viking camp.
 The location is also moated, which may indicate a date later than the time of King Alfred.
 Oliver Rackham found that to his knowledge there were no mentions of moats in Anglo-Saxon charters, in place names, or in Domesday.
 It is therefore possible that moats were a later development.
 Oliver Rackham also suggested that moats may have become status symbols, which may have been the case here as a moat of this relatively small size would have been largely ineffective against a determined army.
 It seems that Castle Rough may have been a medieval moated manor, although we cannot rule out that it was something else previously.
 It was not easy to observe Castle Rough.
 I pulled over near a gate when driving north along Swale Way, just after crossing over Milton Creek and the Sittingbourne and Kemsley Light Railway.
 I crossed the road on foot and from this elevated position I fancied that I could pick out Castle Rough.
 However, I needed my Ordnance Survey map to guide my eye to the approximate location.
+Update: I have had access to an 1801 Ordnance Survey drawing that shows the feature as distinctly squared as though it was present at that time.
+There is no indication on this map that it is ancient.

 I came across a rumour that the camp was under a canteen at the Kemsley paper mill (close to Castle Rough), but I have been unable to find anything to support this.